thiagosantos1/Maltsev_Homomorphism/README.md

   inside of the folder src, you can run the command "make" in your terminal

   # How to run the code
+  * Run with files in folder etc?
-  Considering Graphs G & H and the list is saved in the folder etc, you can simply run by typing "make run" into your terminal
+    * Considering Graphs G & H and the list is saved in the folder etc, you can simply run by typing "make run" into your terminal

+  * Run by creating a new instance of H?
+    *  In main.c, side of folder src, change the value of the variable create_new_H to be  = 1. compile again(make) and then run it(make run)